 - be involved in distance education, i.e. teaching using radio and television transmission, correspondence, audiovisual and other multimedia resources

 - coordinate administrative support programs and the work of non-teaching staff in schools

-- contribute to revising curriculum and school organisation to reflect student needs and national, state and territory initiatives.
+- contribute to revising curriculum and school organisations to reflect student needs and national, state and territory initiatives.

-- enthusiasm for, and ability in, their chosen subject area and teaching
+- enthusiasm for, and ability in, a chosen subject area and teaching

 - high-level organisational skills